 We encourage our trial and free offer merchants to openly disclose payment terms and cancellation options up front to avoid high chargeback ratios, because the sales model can be very profitable when set up properly.
 For instance, if you have a great product or service, sometimes the best sales tool is a free trial so that the customer experiences the benefits firsthand and becomes convinced to buy.

 The technology behind our payment systems is geared toward the highest level of security and convenience possible.
-Tokenization and advanced encryption protocols keep your customers’ sensitive data safe from fraud, while our omnichannel processing services allow you to accept all forms of electronic payments from any location.
-Recurring billing, automated invoicing, chargeback prevention tools, seamless integration with third-party applications (such as QuickBooks and website plugins), PCI compliance support and advanced reporting tools are just a few of the features we can incorporate into your business operations.
+Tokenization and advanced encryption protocols keep your customers’ sensitive data safe from fraud, while our omnichannel processing services allow you to accept all forms of electronic payment from any location.
+Recurring billing, chargeback prevention tools, seamless integration with third-party applications (such as QuickBooks, FreshBooks, shopping carts and other software), PCI compliance support and advanced reporting tools are just a few of the features we can incorporate into your business operations.

 Raise the bar for customer satisfaction and retention through a user-friendly, straightforward payment process that exudes professionalism, drives sales and keeps chargebacks under control.